-WHEREAS, the Parties acknowledge that the Authority utilizes Reserve Firefighters who are properly licenced to operate a Heli Tender to deliver fuel when operationally necessary within Orange County; and
+WHEREAS, the Parties acknowledge that the Authority utilizes Reserve Firefighters who are properly licensed to operate a Heli Tender to deliver fuel when operationally necessary within Orange County; and

-WHEREAS, the purpose of this Agreement is to memorialize how the Hell Tenders will be operated when it is necessary for them to be deployed outside of Orange County; and
+WHEREAS, the purpose of this Agreement is to memorialize how the Heli Tenders will be operated when it is necessary for them to be deployed outside of Orange County; and

 - Whenever it becomes necessary for an Authority Heli Tender to be deployed for service outside of Orange County, the following shall occur: - a.
 A Heli Tender trained Fire Apparatus Engineer from Local 3631 will have primary responsibility to staff the Authority Heli Tender for the drive from the Authority to the out of County location where the Heli Tender is needed. - b.
-If a Fire Apparatus Engineer from Local 3631 is not available to staff the Heli Tender (i.e., voluntarily agrees to be deployed), the Authority will have the ability to offer that work to employees in OCEA who have secondary responsibility to staff the Heli Tender (up to eight (8) employees in the classifications (total between the five classifications) of Assistant Fire Apparatus Technician, Fire Apparatus Technician, Senior Fire Apparatus Technician, Fire Delivery Driver or Fire Apparatus Parts Specialist).
-If that occurs, the OCFA will offer the deployment of the Heli Tender to one of the eight employees in these five classifications.
+If a Fire Apparatus Engineer from Local 3631 is not available to staff the Heli Tender (i.e., does not voluntarily respond within 15 minutes affirming that they agree to be deployed), the Authority will have the ability to offer that work to employees in OCEA who have secondary responsibility to staff the Heli Tender. - c.

-- c.
 The Authority agrees that Fire Apparatus Engineers from Local 3631 will be provided with training related to staffing and operating the Heli Tender during the Engineer Academy. - d.
-The Authority agrees that up to eight (8) employees in the classifications (total between the five classifications) of Assistant Fire Apparatus Technician, Fire Apparatus Technician, Senior Fire Apparatus Technician, Fire Delivery Driver or Fire Apparatus Parts Specialist will be provided with time during work hours for necessary training to remain eligible to perform this work.
-This training may include attendance at the Engineer Academy while the Fire Apparatus Engineers are being trained on the Heli Tender - e.
 The Parties agree that the maximum length that an employee may be deployed to an out of County emergency as the operator of Heli Tender is 168 hours (exactly one week).
 If it is necessary to have the Heli Tender onsite for more than 168 hours, the employee onsite must be replaced by another employee.